Having my training recognized

 All accredited activities must:

-- Last a minimum of one hour.
-No partial PDUs may be granted.
+- Last a minimum of 15 minutes.

 - Satisfy the following criteria: